nopnop2002/Arduino-STM32-Ethernet-LAN8720/README.md

 STM is currently rebuilding Ethernet support with an external PHY.
 In the future, Ethernet support using an external PHY will change significantly and may be supported differently.
 This is an interim action until officially supported.
-When STM officially supports external PHY Ethernet, I will delete this repository.
+When STM become officially supports external PHY Ethernet, I will delete this repository.

 # Hardware requirements